Credit Acceptance Corporation research snapshot

 Industry trend

-Subprime auto lending benefits from structural demand from consumers with limited credit access and the essential nature of personal transportation in the U.S. The offset is that the industry is cyclical, regulatory-sensitive, and exposed to used car price volatility and consumer credit health.
+Subprime auto lending benefits from structural demand from consumers with limited credit access and the essential nature of personal transportation in the U.S. The offset is that the industry is cyclical, regulatory-sensitive, and exposed to used car price volatility, consumer credit health, and funding market conditions.

 Valuation and margin of safety